-This chapter will introduce you to the fundamental Python data types - lists, sets, and tuples.
+This chapter will introduce you to the fundamental Python data types - lists, sets, and strings.
 These data containers are critical as they provide the basis for storing and looping over ordered data.
-To make things interesting, you'll apply what you learn about these types to answer questions about the New York Baby Names dataset!Introduction and lists50 xpManipulating lists for fun and profit100 xpLooping over lists100 xpMeet the Tuples50 xpData type usage50 xpUsing and unpacking tuples100 xpMaking tuples by accident100 xpSets for unordered and unique data50 xpFinding all the data and the overlapping data between sets100 xpDetermining set differences100 xp
+To make things interesting, you'll apply what you learn about these types to answer questions about the New York Baby Names dataset!Introduction and lists50 xpManipulating lists for fun and profit100 xpLooping over lists100 xpMeet the tuples50 xpData type usage50 xpUsing and unpacking tuples100 xpMaking tuples by accident100 xpStrings50 xpFormatted String Literals ("f" strings)100 xpCombining multiple strings100 xpFinding strings in other strings100 xp

-Dictionaries - the root of Python
+Dictionaries - The Root of Python

 At the root of all things Python is a dictionary.
 Herein, you'll learn how to use them to safely handle data that can viewed in a variety of ways to answer even more questions about the New York Baby Names dataset.
-You'll explore how to loop through data in a dictionary, access nested data, add new data, and come to appreciate all of the wonderful capabilities of Python dictionaries.Using dictionaries50 xpCreating and looping through dictionaries100 xpSafely finding by key100 xpDealing with nested data100 xpAltering dictionaries50 xpAdding and extending dictionaries100 xpPopping and deleting from dictionaries100 xpPythonically using dictionaries50 xpWorking with dictionaries more pythonically100 xpChecking dictionaries for data100 xpWorking with CSV files50 xpReading from a file using CSV reader100 xpCreating a dictionary from a file100 xp
+You'll explore how to loop through data in a dictionary, access nested data, add new data, and come to appreciate all of the wonderful capabilities of Python dictionaries.Using dictionaries50 xpCreating and looping through dictionaries100 xpSafely finding by key100 xpAltering dictionaries50 xpAdding and extending dictionaries100 xpPopping and deleting from dictionaries100 xpPythonically using dictionaries50 xpWorking with dictionaries more pythonically100 xpChecking dictionaries for data100 xpMixed data types in dictionaries50 xpDealing with nested dictionaries100 xpDealing with nested mixed types100 xp

-The collections module is part of Python's standard library and holds some more advanced data containers.
-You'll learn how to use the Counter, defaultdict, OrderedDict and namedtuple in the context of answering questions about the Chicago transit dataset.Counting made easy50 xpUsing Counter on lists100 xpFinding most common elements100 xpDictionaries of unknown structure - Defaultdict50 xpCreating dictionaries of an unknown structure100 xpSafely appending to a key's value list100 xpMaintaining Dictionary Order with OrderedDict50 xpWorking with OrderedDictionaries100 xpPowerful Ordered popping100 xpWhat do you mean I don't have any class?
-Namedtuple50 xpCreating namedtuples for storing data100 xpLeveraging attributes on namedtuples100 xp
+Some data types are composites of other data types and give me even more capabilities than a fundamental data type.
+Let's explore a few complex types from the collections module and data classes.Counting made easy50 xpUsing Counter on lists100 xpFinding most common elements100 xpDictionaries of unknown structure - Defaultdict50 xpCreating dictionaries of an unknown structure100 xpSafely appending to a key's value list100 xpWhat do you mean I don't have any class?
+Namedtuple50 xpCreating namedtuples for storing data100 xpLeveraging attributes on namedtuples100 xpDataclasses50 xpCreating a dataclass100 xpUsing dataclasses100 xpWrap-up50 xp

 In the following tracksPython Programmer